Everything you ever wanted to know about Florida Supercon but were afraid to ask!

 (13) How much are autographs?

 Well, that depends.
 Our guest artists (comic book and otherwise) tend not to charge for autographs.
 Most of the Anime Voice Actors do not charge for autographs and will have scheduled autograph sessions posted on the events schedule.
-Celebrity guests at the show usually charge for autographs, usually in the $20 - $30 range.
+Celebrity guests at the show usually charge for autographs, in the $25 – $50 range, with some of our headliners charging a little bit more.
 We do not have control over what our guests charge, however we do try to work with them to keep the costs as low as possible.
 Be sure to ask before you commit to buy one.
-For some guests we do set up pre-orders for autographs on our website, you can find all that information on our tickets page.
+For some guests, we do set up pre-orders for autographs on our website; you can find all that information on our tickets page.
 As well, we do post autograph information on the guest pages as we have them.